 The Nordic Association of Conservators (NKF) organizes joint activities, such as congresses, symposiums and further education courses in changing locations in the five countries.
 Once a year, the peer reviewed journal “Meddelelser om Konservering” (MoK) (“Notifications on Conservation”) is also published with articles written in Swedish, Norwegian, Danish or English with summaries always provided in both Finnish and English.

 Do you want to know more about NKF-dk ?

-The Nordic Association of Conservators - Denmark (NKF-dk) organizes network meetings, social events and smaller courses in Denmark and publishes the member magazine “Bulletin” twice a year.
-NKF-dk is also operating the very popular email newsletter with current news and invites and organizes and facilitates the annual general meeting.
-The board of NKF-dk consists of 14 conservators based in both Seeland, Funen and Jutland working in both national and national approved museums as well as private conservation centres and firms.
+The Nordic Association of Conservators - Denmark (NKF-dk) organizes network meetings, social events and smaller seminars in Denmark and publishes the member magazine “Bevar” twice a year.
+NKF-dk is also operating an email newsletter with current news, jobs and invites and organizes and facilitates the annual general meeting.
+The board of NKF-dk consists of conservators from all over the country, working in both museums as well as private conservation centres and small studios.

-The board respectively has 12 board members and two suppleants, who are all operating in smaller working unit groups dealing with “Communication”, “Cultural heritage politics”, “Administration” and “Professional and social events” on behalf of NKF-dk and its members.
-Every year the board has approximately five board meetings and each year in the Spring presents a work, vision and economical report at the annual general meeting of NKF-dk.
+The board respectively has 12 board members and two suppleants, who are all operating in smaller working unit groups dealing with proffesional and social event, communication and service for NKF-dk members and actively engaging in cultural-heritage politics on behalf of Danish conservation profession.
+Every year the board has approximately five board meetings and a thre-year planned mission of work.
+The board presents the work, vision and economical report at the annual general assembly in the spring.